algorandfoundation/specs/dev/TEAL_opcodes.md

 - LogicSigVersion >= 2
 - Mode: Application

 params: Txn.ForeignApps offset (or, since v4, an application id that appears in Txn.ForeignApps or is the CurrentApplicationID), state key.
-Return: did_exist flag (top of the stack, 1 if the application existed and 0 otherwise), value.
+Return: did_exist flag (top of the stack, 1 if the application and key existed and 0 otherwise), value.
 The value is zero (of type uint64) if the key does not exist.

 ## app_local_put